 Some children will require adjustments to be made within an early childhood setting so that they can access the daily activities and routines on the same basis as their friends at the service.

-Each child with a disability should have a plan developed by parents, carers, educators and relevant professionals.
+Each child with a disability should have an individual plan developed by parents, carers, educators and relevant professionals.
 The plan should consider their skills, strengths and interests and will take into account whether any adjustments need to be made and what these might look like.

 A reasonable adjustment could be:

-- placing tables in the playroom that enable a child in a wheelchair to move independently in the playroom
+- arranging tables in the playroom that enable a child in a wheelchair to move independently in the playroom

 - the educator wearing an FM microphone to enable a child with a hearing impairment to hear in a busy and noisy environment